 Besides those Starwood perks, so many other things made our stay memorable…

-What I Loved About the Moana Surfrider Hotel:
+What I Loved About the Moana Surfrider Westin Hotel:

 There is no denying that the hotel is a beauty!
-Known as the “first lady of Waikiki”, the classic architecture dates back to 1901 when they opened their doors.
+Known as the “first lady of Waikiki”, the classic architecture dates back to 1901 when the Moana Surfrider opened their doors.

 I wanted to just stand around and take pictures all day.
 The hotel was that pretty.